jacobweiss2305/ltv-model/README.md

 # Lifetime Value Model

+Estimating lifetime value using machine learning.

+Wrapped in Kedro for deployment.

 ## Overview
 Can we build an accurate machine learning model to predict next 6 month LTV at customer level?